JASory/factor/README.md

   1. Evaluation loop exits on the input of "q","quit" or "exit"

-  2. Hexadecimal input is supported with the --hex option
+  2. Hexadecimal, Octal, and binary input is supported with the --hex, --oct and --bin options respectively

   3. Factorisations are properly represented using exponentiation and multiplication symbols

   4. Supports GNU factor style of formatting, with the provided --gnu flag

   5. Supports formatting without repeating the factor, only outputting the factors.

+  6. Supports other related unary number theoretic functions like primality testing, euler totient, least group exponent, counting divisors, and others

+  7. Supports filtering out primes from input via the --prime-filter  option.

   Currently faster than the coreutils Rust port, and  begins to outspeed GNU factor for n > 2^50.